-- general careers advice and signposting, master classes and talks from subject specialists, CV writing, specialist information events such as apprenticeship events, university preparation, support, careers events and UCAS workshops. - 10.2 Work placements and/or work-related activity are a core component of all full time and substantial part time programmes.
-In addition guest speakers, careers events, visits to employers and universities and other residential trips enable learners to develop employability skills and explore career options.
+- 10.5 Work placements and/or work-related activity are a core component of all full time and substantial part time programmes.
+In addition, guest speakers, careers events, visits to employers and universities and other residential trips enable learners to develop employability skills and explore career options. - 10.6 Careers Education is embedded in curriculum delivery and design.
+Links to industry are established in all curriculum areas, mapped to skills development to support students in their preparation for future employment and career opportunities.
+Industry weeks take place within all curriculum areas and curriculum teams should link with industry experts when considering their curriculum design.